 An added bonus?
 Raised Real subscriptions includes access to the Real Hotline, which you can text with questions about nutrition and food for your baby, or as they say, “if you just need a pep talk.”
 They also offer exclusive discounts to partners like ezpz and more.

-Age range: 6 months to 2 years
+Age Range: 6 months to 2 years

-Dietary restrictions: Every Raised Real meal is gluten-free, and free of milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, and soy.
+Dietary Restrictions: Every Raised Real meal is gluten-free, and free of milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, and soy.
 Some meals contain coconut.

 What You Get: Created by a neurosurgeon, Cerebelly creates farm-fresh, nutrient-rich organic baby food blends packaged in pouches.
 The minds behind Cerebelly’s menu include pediatricians, nutritionists, and food scientists, who created baby food that’ll provide nutrition to help support your baby’s growing brain and body.
 These blends — like pea spinach pear, black bean sweet potato and carrot chickpea — are suited to baby’s first solids and developing toddlers alike.

 Here’s how it works: You’ll start by taking a quiz that shares info about your child’s developmental milestones and then be shown a variety of recommendations that provide nutrients specific to your kid’s age and development window.
 You can add their suggestions to your box or customize based on your child’s preferences.
 Boxes are delivered every two weeks and come in 14, 28, 42, or 56 packs.

-Age range: 4-6 months to toddlers and young children
+Age Range: 4-6 months to toddlers and young children

-Dietary restrictions: All Cerebelly foods are free of milk, eggs, shellfish, fin fish, tree nuts, peanuts, wheat, and soybeans, however Cerebelly foods are manufactured in a facility that uses tree nuts for other products.
+Dietary Restrictions: All Cerebelly foods are free of milk, eggs, shellfish, fin fish, tree nuts, peanuts, wheat, and soybeans, however Cerebelly foods are manufactured in a facility that uses tree nuts for other products.

 What You Get: With Kid Snack Box, snacktime might become your child’s favorite part of the day.
 This monthly subscription box for kids features five to eight healthy snacks (like SkinnyPop popcorn, crunchy mini-cookies from Enjoy Life, and organic squeezable applesauce from North Coast).
 All selects are approved by Kid Snack Box’s in-house dietitian/nutritionist.
 Past deliveries have also included granola bars (you might catch yourself sneaking a mini KIND bar out of your child’s stash), fruit and veggie pouches, portable nut butters, and more.

 Pack them in your child’s lunchbox, keep a few in your car or tote them around in a purse or bag to prevent anyone from getting hangry.

-Age range: Toddler and up
+Age Range: Toddler and up

-Dietary restrictions: Gluten-free and nut-free options available
+Dietary Restrictions: Gluten-free and nut-free options available

 What You Get: Foodstirs has simplified organic baking in a fun, family-friendly way.
 These baking kits are a great way to keep little hands busy (and bellies full) with easy, delicious recipes.
 Foodstirs pride themselves on being a “junk-free bakery,” and do so by using clean ingredients and less sugar in their kits.
 They’re also kosher and have been verified by the Non-GMO Project.

 These brownie, cake, and cookie mixes feature high-quality, pre-made mixes that have no preservatives or artificial ingredients, so you can expect to see ingredients like organic heirloom flour, all-natural food dyes, and fair trade chocolate.
 Some recent kits have featured colorful unicorn pops, galaxy-inspired doughnuts (which we recently made, read our Foodstirs review here) and a stack of rainbow pancakes.

-All of Foodstirs’ offerings are as creative and cool-looking as they are delicious, so fire up your Instagram because you can expect to receive kits for everything from decorated summery sugar cookies to Halloween-themed, spooky sweets.
+All of Foodstirs’ offerings are as creative and cool-looking as they are delicious, so fire up your Instagram because you can expect to receive kits for everything from decorated summery sugar cookies to Halloween-themed spooky sweets.

-Age range: 6 years and up
+Age Range: 6 years and up

-Dietary restrictions: Nuts aren’t used in any Foodstirs recipes, however dry mixes are prepared and packaged using equipment that may come into contact with tree nuts, as well as egg and soy.
+Dietary Restrictions: Nuts aren’t used in any Foodstirs recipes, however dry mixes are prepared and packaged using equipment that may come into contact with tree nuts, as well as egg and soy.
 Currently, only their Organic Vanilla Frosting Mix is gluten-free.
 All recipes are kosher.

-Example recipes: Snowman frosted sugar cookies, firecracker treat pops, little monster cupcakes
+Example Recipes: Snowman frosted sugar cookies, firecracker treat pops, little monster cupcakes

 The Cost: Subscriptions start at $33.98 per month, or you can order a single kit for $25.99.
 Order a Foodstirs kit here.

 COUPON: Use code MSA20 to save 20% off on subscriptions & more!

 What You Get: If your child is eager to get into the kitchen, Baketivity is a great way to begin.
-Designed to help you connect with your children over a fun activity, each month Baketivity delivers pre-portioned ingredients needed to bake one batch of something delicious like red velvet cupcakes, whoopie pies, chocolate chunk cookies, cinnamon buns and bagels.
+Designed to help you connect with your children over a fun activity, each month Baketivity delivers pre-portioned ingredients needed to bake one batch of something delicious like red velvet cupcakes, whoopie pies, chocolate chunk cookies, cinnamon buns, and bagels.

 Every box includes an ingredients list, easy-to-follow step-by-step instructions, and an activity book to make the kid-friendly kitchen operation educational.
 Each month’s recipe is pre-determined and available to view on the Baketivity website, so you can plan your subscription accordingly.